Dr Matt Watson

 - Advisory Panel member for AHRC project Intergenerational Justice, Consumption and Sustainability in Comparative Perspective, PI Prof Gill Valentine, 2014-16

 This approach, called Change Points, draws on insights from social practice research to inform a workshop toolkit that enables the development of new insights into the diverse relations that come to shape household energy use, as a basis for identifying new sites of intervention.
+It is accessible on the website accessed from the ‘change points’ link in the side menu.

 The work has been funded by the ESRC, most recently via University of Manchester and University of Sheffield Impact Accelerator awards.